Book 1

 Analytics Service (receives events from Notif server the client; to track message delivery and actions by user)

 In a distributed system, it is impossible to ensure exactly-once delivery (Two Generals Problem).
 Since there is no ACK from the Third-Party service that the message has reached the Client or not, it is acceptable to send the same message multiple times.
-To reduce such duplication, maintain a log (for the Worker) to know if the message has been seen before.
+To reduce such duplication, maintain a log (on the Worker) to know if the message has been seen before.

 News Feed

-For each user, maintain a temporary (ephemeral) News Feed Cache and we can write to our friend’s feed cache, or others can read from our feed cache.
+For each user, maintain a temporary (ephemeral) News Feed Cache and we can write to our friends' feed cache, or others can read from our feed cache.
 Both may use a Fanout Service to do so.

 Fanout: one-to-many spread of data

 • Fanout on Read: also called pull model.
 When a friend loads the feed, fetch posts from the feed cache of all its friends.
-Slower to fetch posts but practical.
+Slower to fetch posts on-demand but practical.

 Post Service